 Before travelling overseas, passengers are encouraged to consult the latest travel advisories from the Australian Government’s Department of Foreign Affairs and Trade.
 These can be found on the Smart Traveller website.

-Closed Circuit Television monitoring is in place across Brisbane Airport, and is compliant with National Security Standards.
-Brisbane Airport Corporation records information for safety, operations, emergency and security purposes.
+Closed Circuit Television (CCTV) monitoring is in place across Brisbane Airport, and is compliant with National Security Standards.
+Brisbane Airport Corporation records information for its own operations which includes managing aviation safety and security.
+For more information download the CCTV Fact Sheet.

 It is important to be aware that there are restrictions against parking or stopping outside of designated parking or stopping areas across the Brisbane Airport Precinct as you may receive an infringement for doing the wrong thing.
 Obey all signage and instructions by airport staff and read more information here.